AthanKanavos/Sign-Language-Recognition-CNN/README.md

 ## License

-This reconstruction is released under the MIT License.
+This project is released under the MIT License.